ajmeyghani/toaster/README.md

 ## Why

 I was looking for a very simple toaster, but I couldn't find one.
 Most of the toasters out there pack a lot of features that I didn't need.
 This toaster is very simple, it only shows one toast at a time.
 Also, it's very lightweight (< 2kb gzipped), has zero dependencies, and is written for modern browsers.
-The CSS is also very well organized, you can easily override it or used it to create new themes and animations with no hassle.
+The CSS is also very well organized, you can easily override it or use it to create new themes and animations with no hassle.

 ## Browser Support